prisma-archive/ios-graphql/quickstart-with-apollo/README.md

 npm install -g apollo-codegen
 ```

-You can find more info the in the [Apollo docs](http://dev.apollodata.com/ios/installation.html).
+You can find out more in the [Apollo docs](http://dev.apollodata.com/ios/installation.html).

 ### 5. Install dependencies & run locally